2015 South Somerset District Council election

 The 2015 South Somerset District Council election took place on 7 May 2015 to elect members of South Somerset District Council in Somerset, England.
-This is on the same day as the general election, and other local elections.
+This was on the same day as the general election, and other local elections.
 This election saw 29 Liberal Democrats, 28 Conservatives, and 3 Independents elected to the Council.

-The Liberal Democrats have had control of the council since 1987 and won the previous election in 2011 with a 2-seat majority.
+The Liberal Democrats had control of the council since 1987 and won the previous election in 2011 with a 2-seat majority.

-Candidates by Ward
+Ward results

 South Somerset District Council continued to be made up of 60 councillors elected across 39 wards.
 The Conservative Party and the Liberal Democrats both fielded 58 candidates, Labour fielded 31 candidates, the Green Party 11, the UK Independence Party 8 and there were 5 independents.